tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 Often there are words that Jp-Jp dictionaries don't define.
 Rikaitan won't be able to parse such words if JMdict is not installed.

+### Audio

+Since the offered pronunciations are not correct, just disable them and rely on other sources of audio.
+AJT Japanese can add audio files to Anki cards.

+* "Auto-play search result audio" - disable.
+* "Enable audio playback for terms" - disable.

 ### Miscellaneous

 * "General" > "Show the welcome guide on browser startup": disable.